Back Pain · Program · Freedom

 The quiet maths

 Your kid runs at you, arms up.
-There's a flicker — "if I lift him, I pay tonight."
-You lift him anyway.
-But you hate that the calculation exists at all.
+There's a flicker: "if I lift him, I pay tonight."
+You lift him anyway, but you hate that the calculation exists.

 04